Home » Blog » Six Weeks Saying “No!” to New Craft Supplies

 I’m Thankful for What I Have

-My first one really comes from a heart of gratitude for what I have and what my husband provides for our family.
+My main reason for entering into this challenge really comes from a heart of gratitude for what I have and what my husband provides for us.

 Small amounts of money add up.
 Soon $10 here, or $20 there turns into hundreds.
 When I look around my little corner of creativity, there are all sorts of supplies and many aren’t getting used.